masotime/mock-express/README.md

 # Quick and dirty Express Router mock

 This provides a mock express object that you can attach routes to.
-Couldn't find a wheel someone already made so I made my own.
+The motivation was this is to have a mechanic for **pure** Unit Testing of routes, which don't rely on creating an instance of Express, and allows you to pass in mock `request` and `response` objects.

 ## Quick start